digitalmaxime/Dotnet_Api_Intermediate/KafkaFlowDemo/readme.md

 ## Description

-This project is a simple example of how to use kafka flow to create a pipeline of data processing.
+This project is a simple example of how to use kafka flow to create work and training todos.

 KafkaFlowDemo project is a MinimalApi which produces events

 ## How to run
-asdf

-## How to test
-adf
+Spin up the kafka docker containers through docker-compose

+dotnet run the producer and consumer

 dependencies :
 - KafkaFlow nuget package